igorskyflyer/npm-git-repo-url/README.md

 *Asynchronously gets the URL of a local directory if it is a Git repository.*

 `options` - optional object with options:
-  - `directory` - sets the current working directory, otherwise the current directory will be used instead of it.
+  - `directory` - sets the current working directory, otherwise the current directory will be used instead.

 <br>